damienjacques/damienjacques.github.io/README.md

 # Professional website: damienjacques.com

 This directory contains the code of my professional website.
 In terms of design, my goal is to create something timeless (I don't want to change it every year) by its minimalist and sober aspect.
+I was greatly inspired by [Ulf Aslak's website](https://ulfaslak.com/b), whose graphic direction I like very much.

 In terms of content, the aim is to showcase the different dimensions of my professional experience in a clear and simple way.
 It should also be possible to find more detailed content if the visitor wishes.